Partially adaptive nonparametric instrumental regression

-Our main contribution is the development of a method to choose the dimension parameter $k$ in a fully data driven way, that is, not depending on characteristics of $\sol$, and assuming only that the underlying conditional expectation operator is smoothing in a sense to be precised below.
+Our main contribution is the development of a method to choose the dimension parameter $k$ in a fully data driven way, that is, not depending on characteristics of $\sol$, and assuming only that the underlying conditional expectation is <<smoothing>> in a sense to be made precise below.
 The central result of the present paper states that for this automatic choice~$\whk$, the least squares estimator $\hsol_{\whk}$ can attain the lower bound up to a constant, and is thus minimax-optimal.
-The adaptive choice of~$k$ is motivated by the general model selection strategy developed in~\cite{BarronBirgeMassart1999}.
-Concretely, following \cite{ComteTaupin},~$\hk$ is the minimizer of a penalized contrast.
-Note that \cite{ComteTaupin} consider a density deconvolution problem.
-We illustrate all of our results by considering the estimation of derivatives of the structural function under a smoothing conditional expectation operator.
-Typically, two types of such operators are distinguished in the literature, finitely or infinitely smoothing.
-It is interesting to note that \cite{loubes-2009} propose an adaptive estimator for the case where the operator is known to be finitely smoothing.
+The adaptive choice of~$k$ is made following the general model selection methodology which has been developed in~\cite{BBM:99}.
+More specifically,~$\hk$ is the minimizer of a penalized contrast.
+We illustrate all of our results by considering the estimation of derivatives of the structural function under a smoothing conditional expectation.
+Typically, one distinguishes the finitely and infinitely smoothing case. \cite{LM:09} propose an adaptive estimator for finitely smoothing case.
 They derive oracle inequalities and obtain convergence rates which differ from the optimal ones by a logarithmic factor.
-We underline that in contrast to this, we provide in this work a unified estimation procedure which can attain minimax-optimal rates in either of the both cases.
-In other words, our estimation procedure attains optimal rates without knowing in advance if the operator is finitely or infinitely smoothing.
+In contrast to this, we provide a unified estimation procedure which can attain minimax-optimal rates in either of the both cases.
+In other words, our estimation procedure attains optimal rates without knowing in advance if we are in the finitely or infinitely smoothing case.

-This article is organized as follows.
-In the next section, we develop the minimax theory for the nonparametric instrumental regression model \wrt the weighted risk.
+This article proceeds as follows.
+In Section~\ref{D:sec:minimax}, we develop the minimax theory for the nonparametric instrumental regression model \wrt the weighted risk.
 We derive, as an illustration, the optimal convergence rates for the estimation of derivatives in the finitely and in the infinitely smoothing case.
-Section~\ref{sec:adapt-estim-under} is devoted to the construction of the adaptive estimator.
+Finally, in Section~\ref{D:sec:adapt-estim-under}, we construct the adaptive estimator.
 An upper risk bound is shown and convergence rates for the finitely and infinitely smoothing case are found to coincide with minimax optimal ones.
-All proofs are deferred to the appendix.
+The proofs and some auxiliary results are deferred to the appendix.